GS-IR: 3D Gaussian Splatting for Inverse Rendering: Method

 \textbf{Normal Derivation} While the accurate prediction of depth within Gaussians provides better guidance for the normal reconstruction, directly using depth gradient to produce normals has two limitations that still cannot meet the requirement for effective inverse rendering.
 First, the depth gradient estimation is highly sensitive to noise, making the predicted normal often extremely noisy; Second, the normals derived individually from each view's depth map do not satisfy multi-view consistency.
-To address these issues, we use Gaussian $\mathcal{G}$ as a pxory for normal estimation instead of directly from the depth gradient.
-Benefiting from the efficiency of GS, we obtain the depth $\hat{D}$ and normals $\hat{\bm{n}}$ of the observed view after performing a single rendering pass.
+To address these issues, we use Gaussian $\mathcal{G}$ as a proxy for normal estimation instead of directly from the depth gradient.
+Benefiting from the efficiency of 3DGS, we obtain the depth $\hat{D}$ and normals $\hat{\bm{n}}$ of the observed view after performing a single rendering pass.
 We then tie these predicted pseudo normal to the underlying depth gradient normal $\hat{\bm{n}}_{\hat{D}}$ using a simple penalty:

 where $\hat{\bm{n}}=\sum^N_{i=1} T_i \alpha_i \bm{n}_i$, and $\bm{n}_i$ is the normal stored in the 3D Gaussian.
 Secondly, unlike the MLP-based normal estimation \cite{jin2023tensoir} acting MLP as a low-pass filter, the predicted normal of Gaussian $\mathcal{G}$ is rough, so smoothness regularization should be included.
-We introduce the TV term $\mathit{TV}$ to smooth the predicted normal $\hat{\bm{n}}$
+We introduce the TV term $\mathit{TV}_\text{normal}$ to smooth the predicted normal $\hat{\bm{n}}$.
+For more details, please refer to the \emph{supplement}.